apache/mesos/docs/quota.md

 * A maximal limit.
 * A pair of both.

-In Mesos we understand quota as a **guaranteed** resource allocation that a role may rely on; in other words, a minimum share a role is entitled to receive.
+In Mesos, a quota is a **guaranteed** resource allocation that a role may rely on; in other words, a minimum share a role is entitled to receive.

 # Motivation and Limitations

-Consider the following scenarios in a Mesos cluster to better understand what use-cases are supported by quota (and what are not).
+Consider the following scenarios in a Mesos cluster to better understand which use-cases are supported by quota, and which are not.

 ## Scenario 1: Greedy Framework
 There are two frameworks in a cluster, each running in a separate role with